oncarrozaqy/tugas-akhir/README.md

-This repo is use for Oncar's Tugas Akhir
+This repository is for Oncar's (18221068)final project.